 Anja Kanngieser is a political geographer and sound artist.
-As an interdisciplinary scholar, she brings creative methods to the investigation of space and politics.
-Her current research broadly considers how sound reveals political, social and economic relations between humans, environments and systems of governance.
-In her work she begins with the premise of sound as a constant, a phenomenon that is always present and impossible to escape – whether heard, felt, or sensed by human or non-human species and technologies.
+As an interdisciplinary scholar, they bring creative methods to the investigation of space and politics.
+Their current research broadly considers how sound reveals political, social and economic relations between humans, environments and systems of governance.
+In their work they begin with the premise of sound as a constant, a phenomenon that is always present and impossible to escape – whether heard, felt, or sensed by human or non-human species and technologies.

 With a background in political geography and communication studies, their interest in the politics of sound has grown out of a long-standing crossover between environments, creativity and social justice.
 Their first book Experimental Politics and the Making of Worlds (2013) explored creative activism as a means for opening up channels of communication between different urban groups, to find common sites for protest.
 Examining campaigns on precarious living and working conditions, migration, and higher education, Experimental Politics and the Making of Worlds argues for creativity within strategies for building community self-determination.
 Following from this, they have done ethnographic work on conditions of labour and union organisation in the creative sectors in China and in special economic zones in India.
 Bringing a creative lens to struggles for autonomy, they have examined the use of voice and sound technologies for mapping movement in logistics, micro radio in Japanese urban politics, sound weapons in the governance of public space and protest, and the role of voice and sound in political organisation.